sycgithub/test/readme.txt

-this is a git txt
+this is a git txtaaa